echeran/smile-of-murugan/webbook/chapter19.md

 Both Jeyakanthan and Ramamirtham are each possessed by a particular kind of basic lunacy (I do not think Janakiraman is;
-1 "The Staff of Life", The Plough *and the Stars* (1963) 88-89.
-The original is much superior to this translation. *Mahfil* (IV.
-3-4, 1968) 81-99, contains English renderings of two of his short stories, "The Dispute" and "Ages Meet".

 he is too sensible and too well-balanced for that).
 Jeyakanthan is obsessed with the future of the world he believes he is helping to mould; more specifically, with the here and now of the India he